Veterinary Teaching Hospital

 A Medical Center for Animals

 Each year more than 20,000 animal patients from across Illinois and beyond visit the hospital.
-Most are referred by their primary care veterinarian for specialty care, but animal owners can also use our services for routine health care, rehabilitation, 24-hour emergency service and intensive care, or for on-farm animal care provided through an ambulatory service.
+Most are referred by their primary care veterinarian for specialty care, but animal owners can also use our services for routine health care, rehabilitation, 24-hour emergency service and intensive care, horse hoof care, or for on-farm animal care provided through an ambulatory service.

 As the name indicates, “teaching” is one of the primary missions of the hospital.
 Veterinary students from all four years of the curriculum learn through active engagement in the care for animal patients.

 Simply put, the hospital is dedicated to improving lives: by providing exceptional patient care, by serving animal owners and veterinarians, by advancing veterinary education, and by developing innovative health solutions.

 Researchers at the Veterinary Teaching Hospital and the College of Veterinary Medicine try to answer specific clinical questions about new therapies and drugs through trials and studies.
 Check the clinical trials and studies webpage to see what we’re currently researching and whether your animal qualifies for participation.